President, Pisces, Inc.

 Dr. Lomax came to Dillard after twenty years in Atlanta, where he pursued simultaneous full-time careers as a university professor and public servant.
 Dr. Lomax is a trustee of Emory University and a member of the founding Council of the Smithsonian Institution's National Museum of African American History and Culture.
 He is a member of the Boards of Directors of Teach For America, The Carter Center, the Woodruff Center for the Arts in Atlanta, the Studio Museum in Harlem and the National Black Arts Festival, of which he was founding chair.

-Mr. Nunnelly is Managing Director of Bain Capital, a leading global private investment firm based in Boston.
+Mr. Nunnelly is the Executive Director of MassIT and Special Advisor to the Governor of Massachusetts for Technology and Innovation.
+Prior to that, he was the Managing Director of Bain Capital, a leading global private investment firm based in Boston.
 In 1989, Mr. Nunnelly helped found Information Partners, a venture and technology fund backed by Bain Capital that focused on early stage investing.
 Currently, Mr. Nunnelly sits on the Boards of Domino's Pizza, Warner Music Group, Eschelon Telecom, and Houghton Mifflin Company.

 Mr. Nunnelly is an active supporter of several charitable organizations, serving as a member of the Board of Directors of Jumpstart.
 He has also been actively involved with City Year since its inception.
 Mr. Nunnelly received his MBA, with Distinction, from Harvard Business School, and an A.B. from Centre College, where he is a Trustee.